Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 · key principles and concepts of leadership and management

-· importance of self-awareness and self-management in leadership and management
+· importance of self-awareness and self-management

 · cultural background and its impact